Samuel3Shin/react-web-for-tiny-ssp/README.md

 # React-Web-for-Tiny-SSP

-This is a simple web application developed using React to demonstrate the functioning of Tiny-SSP-with-Open-RTB-spec project.
+This is a simple web application developed using React to demonstrate the functioning of [Tiny-SSP-with-Open-RTB-spec project](https://github.com/Samuel3Shin/Tiny-SSP-with-Open-RTB-spec).
 It interacts with the SSP to request an ad, then displays the ad response.
+It triggers an impression pixel upon ad display.

 ## Description

 The application makes a POST request to the `/bid` endpoint of the SSP server with an example bid request payload.
-It then receives the bid response, and displays the returned ad.
+It then receives the bid response, and displays the returned ad while triggering an impression pixel.

 ## Code Structure

 The main component is `App`, which is defined in `src/App.js`.
 In this file, the `useEffect` hook is used to make a POST request to the SSP server as soon as the component is mounted.

 The `useState` hook is used to maintain three pieces of state: